 Going through a divorce is not easy; it can be a very emotional and stressful time for all involved.
-The prospect of having to attend court for hearings throughout the process can make it even more stressful and nerve-wracking.
+The prospect of attending court for hearings throughout the process can make it even more stressful and nerve-wracking.
 For most court appearances, both parties appear by the representation of their lawyers – meaning they do not have to be personally present.

-No two divorces are the same, however, and specific instances may require both spouses to appear at hearings throughout the divorce process.
+No two divorces are the same, however.
+Specific instances may require both spouses to appear at hearings throughout the divorce process.
 In this article, we will look at examples where both spouses do not have to attend court appearances and instances where both must be present.
-A lot of times this is determined by whether a divorce is uncontested or contested.
+Often, this is determined by whether a divorce is uncontested or contested.

-An uncontested divorce is when both parties agree on terms of the divorce via a marital settlement agreement.
-This includes matters such as property being divided up, whether any financial support will be granted to either spouse, and any child custody issues.
+An uncontested divorce is when both parties agree on the terms of the divorce via a marital settlement agreement.
+This includes matters such as property being divided, whether any financial support will be granted to either spouse, and any child custody issues.

 For an uncontested divorce to be finalized, the spouse who petitioned for divorce by filing with the county court must appear at the final hearing.
-The other spouse is not required to attend, as long as he or she has signed all the necessary documents regarding the marital settlement agreement.
+The other spouse is not required to attend as long as they have signed all the necessary documents regarding the marital settlement agreement.

-Once the judge is satisfied, he or she will sign the divorce judgment indicating the divorce has been made final.
+Once the judge is satisfied, they will sign the divorce judgment indicating the divorce has been made final.
 This hearing usually lasts between five and ten minutes.

-It’s important for both spouses to be present for this (although they may not have to be in the room with the lawyers and judge) because a resolution on an issue could be made.
+Both spouses must be present for this (although they may not have to be in the room with the lawyers and judge) because a resolution on an issue could be made.
 The amount of time spent at these pre-trials depends on much is disputed within the agreement.

-If the parties are unable to reach an agreement, a final divorce hearing will be held in which both spouses must be present.
-A judge will hear all evidence and arguments, and will make a decision on all issues.
+If the parties cannot reach an agreement, a final divorce hearing will be held in which both spouses must be present.
+A judge will hear all evidence and arguments and decide on all issues.
 Both parties must abide by the judge’s final decision.

 To answer the initial question: you may not have to attend court to get a divorce in Illinois.
 If you’re the one who petitioned for the divorce, you would have to appear at the final hearing.
-You would have to stand up and testify, but your lawyer would make sure you’re well prepared for what you’d be answering.
+You would have to stand up and testify, but your lawyer would ensure you’re well prepared for what you’re answering.